thpuloku/react-frontend/README.md

 # pragmateam-codeAssesment-frontend
+please get the branch of test-assesment in both module

 ○ Highlights of my improvements (tests and others you choose)

 *According to the user requirement ,o minimum ,maximum temperature and passed API response(temperature filed),